KxSystems/docs/docs/license/gcp-insights.md

     third party, subject to the limitations hereinafter set forth.
     Kx shall have sole control of any such action or settlement negotiations.
-You agree to notify Kx promptly in writing of such claim, suit or proceeding and give Kx authority to proceed as contemplated herein, and, at Kx’s expense, shall give Kx proper and full information and assistance to settle and/or defend any such claim, suit or proceeding.
+You agree to notify Kx promptly in writing of such claim, suit, or proceeding and gives Kx authority to proceed as contemplated herein, and, at Kx’s expense, shall give Kx proper and full information and assistance to settle and/or defend any such claim, suit, or proceeding.
 You shall not be liable for any costs or expenses or other obligations incurred as the result of a settlement (other than return of KX Insights™) without your prior written authorization.
 Kx shall not have any liability for